-If any of both these commands was implemented successfully you will receive the message: "Success".
+If any of these mf commands was implemented successfully you will receive the message: "Success"; as the result of these wyde commands implementation you will receive the message: "Reloading sound files.".

 Once you reloaded your audio prompts you can use them in your call flows, DNISes and conferences.
-If you would like to use your own custom welcome prompt you should update dnis_welcomeprompt (Welcome prompt) call flow attribute value either on call flow level or on DNIS level with your welcome prompt audio file name (without extension).
-If you would like to use your own custom music-on-hold prompt you should update conference_moh (Music on hold) call flow attribute value either on call flow level or on DNIS level or conference account level with your music-on-hold prompt audio file name (without extension).
+If you would like to use your own custom welcome prompt you should update dnis\welcomeprompt (Welcome prompt) call flow attribute value either on call flow level or on DNIS level with your welcome prompt audio file name (without extension).
+If you would like to use your own custom music-on-hold prompt you should update conference\moh (Music on hold) call flow attribute value either on call flow level or on DNIS level or conference account level with your music-on-hold prompt audio file name (without extension).